oss-mindware/AutoGPT-Mindware/README.md

 ### 2. Obtain Mindware API Key

-Sign up to [Mindware](https://mindware.xyz) and locate your free API key on the account page:
+Sign up to [Mindware](https://mindware.xyz) and copy your free API key from the account page:

 <img width="945" alt="Screenshot 2023-08-27 145759" src="https://github.com/open-mindware/AutoGPT-Mindware/assets/23727727/00583046-3468-4bfe-b32d-5a6c76009068">

 ### 3. Install Docker Desktop

-If you don't already have Docker, download and install the latest version [here](https://www.docker.com/products/docker-desktop).
+If you don't already have Docker inatalled, download the latest version [here](https://www.docker.com/products/docker-desktop).

 ## 🔧 Setup

 ### 1. Install AutoGPT & Mindware

-To install AutoGPT and the Mindware plugin, make sure Docker is running and execute the following command in a directory of your choosing:
+To install AutoGPT and the Mindware plugin, make sure Docker is running and then run the following command in a directory of your choosing:

 #### For Mac, Linux, or WSL: